The Miami-Dade Transportation Planning Organization has developed several interactive tools to help the planning process.

 The site also includes the InteracTIP Map Tool that lets you search the TIP by geography.
 Click on roads and streets to get detailed information about planned projects for that location.
 The tool even allows you to switch between map, satellite, terrain, or a combination.

-Long Range Transportation Plan Interactive Project Tool
+Long Range Transportation Plan Interactive Project Tool (Returning soon!)

 The update of the Miami-Dade County Long Range Transportation Plan to the Year 2035 (LRTP) is a primary activity in Miami-Dade County's transportation planning process to meet federal and state requirements for an update of the Transportation Plan every five years.